duncancalvert/crazyflie2_1_brushless/README.md

 <br>

 ### 5. Update Different Deck Firmwares

+#### Issues with Crazyflie Firmware Flashing
-* IMPORTANT NOTE - the Crazyflie 2.1 Brushless firmware is "cf21bl" NOT "cf2".
+* <ins>Crazyflie 2.1 Brushless Name</ins>: the firmware is "cf21bl" NOT "cf2".
 You will brick your drone and have to restart in Recovery Mode if you flash the "cf2" firmware.
+* 🔵🔵 Two blue (not flashing) = issues with firmware (generally easy to recover with the below steps)
+* 🔵 One blue (not flashing) = issues with nRF51 chip (harder to recover, requires )

+#### Booting Into Recovery Mode & Reflashing Firmware
-* If you have issues with firmware flashing, see here for how to boot into [Recovery Mode](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/recovery-mode/)
+* If you have issues with firmware flashing, you'll have to boot into [recovery mode](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/recovery-mode/) and reflash the correct software
+* To boot into recovery mode and reflash the drone, do the following:
+   * Disconnect the drone from all power sources (usb and battery)
+   * Hold down the power button for 3 seconds and reconnect either of the power sources
+   * The two blue lights should alternatively flash, signaling that you're in recovery mode
+   * Plug in your crazyradio
+   * Boot the cfclient by typing "cfclient" in your computer's terminal
+   * On the top navigation, click "Connect" -> "Bootloader"
+   * In the popup window tab over to "Cold boot (recovery)
+   * Choose "Initate bootloader, cold boot".
+You should see a message letting you know that the drone has successfully entered bootloader mode
+   * Load new firmware using either the file loader or autoloader option and click "Program"
+   * Your drone should now be fixed

 #### Flow Deck
 The Flow deck lets the drone understand what direction it is moving, hover, and abstracts away the need to write low-level stabilization controls.
 Importantly, unlike the Lighthouse deck, it does not include a global positioning system, meaning the longer the drone flies, the larger the possible X, Y, Z error rate.